chipsalliance/Caliptra/CONTRIBUTING.md

   configuration.
 * The branch protection rules include constraints to maintain a linear history and avoid merges in pull requests.
-* In order to maintain a clean commit history on the `main` branch, all Pull Requests must be merged using the Squash strategy.
-Effort should be made to ensure Pull Requests are clean and pass required tests, to prevent a long series of subsequent Pull Requests with simple 'fixup' patches.
+* Please maintain a clean commit history on the `main` branch.
+  - Effort should be made to ensure Pull Requests are clean and pass required tests, to prevent a long series of subsequent Pull Requests with simple 'fixup' patches.
+  - By the same criteria, if a Pull Request has a number of 'fixup' patches, it must be Squash and Merged.
+  - Whereas a Pull Request with logically separate, well defined commits, with articulate descriptions, can be merged without squashing.
 * New code files must include the Apache license 2.0 header.
 Commit verification tools enforce this.
 * With the exception of the Rust toolchain, all third-party code necessary for